thunderbird/thunderbird-website/docs/updates.thunderbird.net.md

 - 1x: `forest-roc.png`
 - 2x: `forest-roc-high-res.png`

-Note: The 2x naming convention deviates from the industry standard "@2x".
+Note: The high resolution naming convention deviates from the industry standard "@2x".

 Save both to the appropriate directory.
 For the December 2024 appeal, that's `/media/img/thunderbird/appeal/dec24`.

+The December 2024 appeal did not use any SVGs.
+However, they would have been placed in this directory: `/media/svg/appeal/dec24`.

 #### Creating compressed image assets